ldrobnik/tech-comm-starter-pack/docs/markdown.md

 ## Inline code

-To denote a portion of text as code, enclose it in backticks (`).
+You can denote a portion of text as code by enclosing it in backticks (`).

 ```
 Type `git add .` in the command line.